sitamgithub-MSIT/MalDetect/README.md

 To install the required dependencies and set up the environment, follow these steps:

-1. Clone the repository: `git clone https://github.com/sitamgithub-MSIT/capstone-project2.git`
+1. Clone the repository: `git clone https://github.com/sitamgithub-MSIT/MalDetect.git`
+2. Change the directory: `cd MalDetect`
-2. Create a virtual environment: `conda create -n dlproj python=3.9 -y`
+3. Create a virtual environment: `python -m venv dlproj`
-3. Activate the virtual environment: `conda activate dlproj`
+4. Activate the virtual environment:
+   - For Windows: `dlproj\Scripts\activate`
+   - For Linux/Mac: `source dlproj/bin/activate`
-4. Install the required dependencies: `pip install -r requirements.txt`
+5. Install the required dependencies: `pip install -r requirements.txt`
-5. Run the Flask app: `python app.py`
+6. Run the Flask app: `python app.py`

 Now, open up your local host and you should see the web application running.
 For more information, refer to the Flask documentation [here](https://flask.palletsprojects.com/en/2.0.x/quickstart/#debug-mode).